nicholasrodriguez/tf-lab-esx/README.md

 ## Create infrastructure

-`terraform apply` Before it applies any changes, Terraform prints out the execution plan which describes the actions Terraform will take in order to change your infrastructure to match the configuration.
+`terraform apply`, Before it applies any changes, Terraform prints out the execution plan which describes the actions Terraform will take in order to change your infrastructure to match the configuration.

 The output format is similar to the diff format generated by tools such as Git.
 The output has a `+` next to `aws_instance.app_server`, meaning that Terraform will create this resource.
 Beneath that, it shows the attributes that will be set.
 When the value displayed is `(known after apply)`, it means that the value will not be known until the resource is created.
 For example, AWS assigns Amazon Resource Names (ARNs) to instances upon creation, so Terraform cannot know the value of the `arn` attribute until you apply the change and the AWS provider returns that value from the AWS API.